johanneswilm/eha-nutsurv-django/README.md

 # Override settings

-You can override settings by editing the "configuration.py" file that you created during set up.
+You can override settings by copying the "configuration.py-default" file to "configuration.py" and customize it.
+The file is in the nutsurv directory where also manage.py can be found.